lisatwyw/carnet/sre/misc/surv.md

 # Terms

-Censored sample means time to event is NULL
+- Censored sample means time to event is NULL

+- Survival function represents the "probability that the time to the event of interest is not earlier than a specified time t"